martinbetancur27/news_scraper_and_archiver/README.md

 # Vendor news scraper and archiver on yahoo news: Bloomberg, Reuters and many more.
 Skills: XPATH, Python, Selenium, Requests, Logic and POO

+## Note
+This code needs to be refactored as it was done in the repository: python_scraping_selenium_beautifulsoup_requests, repository that was taken as the base for this project.

-You have a list where you can select the Yahoo provider; the program will select the news, scrape it and save it locally.
+## You have a list where you can select the Yahoo provider; the program will select the news, scrape it and save it locally.

 Benefits::
 =============